MichaelGrupp/evo/README.md

 ```
 This will download the package and its dependencies from [PyPI](https://pypi.org/project/evo/) and install or upgrade them.
 If you want, you can subscribe to new releases via https://libraries.io/pypi/evo.

+To upgrade to a newer version: `pip install --upgrade evo`

 ### From Source
 Run this in the repository's base folder:
 ```bash